Improving Communication for All: Launch Your Career with Our Speech-Language Pathology Program

 • Resume

-NOTE: We are not requiring GRE scores in this 2023-2024 application cycle
+NOTE: We do not require GRE scores

-Tuition & Fees
+Tuition and Fees

-For Tuition and Fees, please see the Graduate Tuition and Fees.
+For Tuition and Fees, please see the Graduate Tuition and Fees table.

 (Scroll down to 2023-2024 Rutgers Health Tuition and Fee Rates and click on School of Health Professions)